thomas-his-github/udacity-disaster-response/README.md

 # udacity-disaster-response

+## Summary
-Contains the final project for the data engineering course
+Contains the final project for the data engineering course.

+In this project a dataset is used with labeled messages that were sent during disaster events.
+The scripts in this project clean these messages and build a machine learning pipeline to classify new messages.
+The output will be a web application where these new messages can be classified.

-### Instructions:
+## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database